mrkdh16/markedown/content/Math/Applications/Occam's Razor as a bridge from Linear to Kernel Regression.md

 ---
-title: Linear Regression and Kernel Methods
+title: Occam's Razor as a bridge from Linear to Kernel Regression
-draft: true
+draft: false
 tags:
   - math
   - computer-science
+  - machine-learning
+  - statistics
 ---
-## (Generalized) Linear Regression
+## Linear Regression
 Suppose we are given $m$ data points of the form $(x,y)$ with inputs $x \in \mathbb{R}^n$ and outputs (values) $y \in \mathbb{R}^p$ ($p=1$ can be true for the simplest case).
 We want to find a weight matrix (vector if $p=1$) $W_{n \times p}$ and bias $b \in \mathbb{R}^p$ such that for all $y$, $y \approx W^{\intercal}x + b$.
 Here, the level of accuracy of the approximation is quantified by a loss function $\mathcal{L}(w,b) = \sum^m_{i=1} ||y-(W^\intercal x+b)||^2_2$.
 We frame the problem in terms of optimizing this loss function.

 Note that we can get rid of the summation in the loss function by representing everything in terms of matrices.
 Suppose